-As a specific example of a stabilizer code, we introduce here the \emph{Steane} code \cite{steanecode1,steanecode2}, which is a \emph{Calderbank-Shor-Steane} code.
-This $\llbracket 7,1,3 \rrbracket$ code has X and Z stabilizers symmetrically split in the parity check matrix, and the stabilizer generators take the form
+As a specific example of a stabilizer code, we introduce here the \emph{Steane} code~\cite{steanecode1,steanecode2}, which belongs to the class of \emph{Calderbank-Shor-Steane} codes.
+This $\llbracket 7,1,3 \rrbracket$ code has $X$ and $Z$ stabilizers symmetrically split in the parity check matrix, and the stabilizer generators take the form

 with logical operators defined as